 SimpleMind Desktop: Use the icon picker in the inspector panel on the right side of your screen.

 To add your own custom icons to the custom icons tab, open the icon picker as described above and select the “Custom Icons” tab.
 How you add a new custom icon depends on the platform:

 Android: Use the commands in the top toolbar: “Image from Gallery”, “Take a small picture” or “Image from file”.

 iPad/iPhone: Select the custom icons tab and tap “Edit Custom Icons”.
 This opens the custom icon editor.
 On the top toolbar tap “+” to add a new icon, for example from camera roll.
 When you’re done, tap “Back” to exit the custom icons editor.

 Desktop: In the icon picker, select the “Custom Icons” tab.
 At the bottom toolbar click “Edit Icons”.
 This enables the edit mode.
 You can now use “Add” to select one or more images.
 When you’re done, click “Edit Icons” again to exit the edit mode.

 SimpleMind supports adding a (single) navigation link to a topic.
-You may link to a mind map, a web page or a document or file on your device.
+You may link to a mind map, a web page, a contact or a file.

 From the topic toolbar select link to add or remove a link.
 After you add a link, the topic shows a navigation icon.
-Tap this navigation icon to open the linked mind map or document.
+Tap this navigation icon to open the link.

 Navigation link types